NitLab/NITOS_Documentation/source/wiMax.rst

             collisions:0 txqueuelen:1000
             RX bytes:6477672 (6.4 MB)  TX bytes:486501878 (486.5 MB)

-Since the WiMAX devices need a rather complex configuration in order to allow access to the WiMAX interfaces of another node,you have to issue the following command:
+Since the WiMAX devices need a rather complex configuration in order to allow access to the WiMAX interfaces of another node, you have to issue the following command:

 .. code-block:: bash